kamal0803/pongGameAI-NEAT/README.md

 # pongGameAI-NEAT

-Built an AI which teaches itself how to play the game of pong in Python using the pygame module.
-Each AI was trained with each other based on various paramaters of the NEAT (Neuro Evolution of Augmenting Topologies) algorithm.
-Post training, it was tested against a human player which gave excellent results.
+Built an AI that teaches itself how to play the game of Pong in Python using the Pygame module.
+The AI utilized reinforcement learning principles, with training conducted between agents using various parameters of the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+Post-training, the AI was tested against a human player and demonstrated excellent results.